mehulagg/gitlab/doc/development/feature_flags/development.md

 ### Feature flags for licensed features

+In some cases the feature flag needs to be tied with a licensed feature.
-Licensed feature flags are special as the feature flag check is usually not enough to know if a given feature is available.
-Feature availability depends on a project or namespace or license assigned to the instance.
-For that particular reason they are handled differently to regular feature flags.
-These special feature flags use a dedicated type the [`type: :licensed`](#licensed-type).
+However, the licensed feature availability depends on a project or namespace or license assigned to the instance.
+For that particular reason this kind of check needs to be handled in a specific way.

-To check a licensed feature with a feature flag a special method needs to be used `#beta_feature_available?` as opossed to using `#feature_available?`.
-The `#beta_feature_available?` checks if a given project or namespace has a license for a given feature, but also if a feature flag is enabled in a given context.

 This is relevant when developing the feature using [several smaller merge requests](https://about.gitlab.com/handbook/values/#make-small-merge-requests),